-CAUTION The network analyzer and Lightwave Component Analyzer module are assembled as one analyzer unit.
+The network analyzer and Lightwave Component Analyzer module are assembled as one analyzer unit.
 Lifting this instrument requires two people using proper lifting techniques.
-For the combined weight, please consult the specifications ("General Characteristics" on page 152, and the user's documentation for the network analyzer).
-1. Unpack and inspect the contents as described in "Unpacking the Lightwave Component Analyzer" on page 26.
-2. Remove the dust cap from the Optical Output.
-CAUTION If you are using a patchcord with a straight and angled connectors, make sure you only connect the angled connector (green) to the optical test set.
-3. Remove the dust cap from the optical patchcord.
-4. Connect the optical patchcord.
-5. Repeat step 2. to step 4. for the optical input.
-CAUTION Always use patchcords to connect to your DUT.
+For the combined weight, please consult the specifications in the User's Guide nd the user's documentation for the network analyzer.

+- 1. Unpack and inspect the contents as described in "Unpacking the Lightwave Component Analyzer" on page 24. - 2.
+Remove the dust cap from the Optical Output.

+If you are using a patchcord with a straight and angled connectors, make sure you only connect the angled connector (green) to the optical test set.

+- 3. Remove the dust cap from the optical patchcord. - 4.
+Connect the optical patchcord. - 5.
+Repeat step 2. to step 4. for the optical input.

+Always use patchcords to connect to your DUT.
 This protects the connectors of the optical test set, by minimizing the number of connector changes.

-CAUTION The contact connector on the optical test set is angled.
+The contact connector on the optical test set is angled.
 If you are using a patchcord with straight (red) and angled (green) connectors, make sure you connect the angled connector to the optical test set.
 Connecting to the optical test set with a straight connector will damage it.

-CAUTION Before you connect any fiber-optic cable to the Lightwave Component Analyzer, please ensure it has been properly cleaned.
+Before you connect any fiber-optic cable to the Lightwave Component Analyzer, please ensure it has been properly cleaned.
 Fiber-optic connectors are easily damaged when connected to dirty or damaged cables and accessories.
 When you use improper cleaning and handling techniques, you risk expensive instrument repairs, damaged cables, and compromised measurements.

 - 6. On the rear, using the USB cable supplied, connect the network analyzer to the optical test set. - 7.
-Connect the power cables. - Continue with Chapter 3 or "Starting the Lightwave Component Analyzer" on page 78.
+Connect the power cables..

 We recommend you backup your LCA data regularly.

-Please refer to "Backing Up your LCA Data" on page 126 for information on the files to backup.
+Please refer to the user guide for information on the files to backup.